Rodrigo1771/test/scripts/el/sapbert/symptemist-parse/README.md

           └── (...)
 ```

 NOTE: The script actually produces another file (per language), containing the Gold Standard anotations in a format suited for the evaluation library.
-These files are saves in `eval-libs/el/test-file-reference-tsvs/`.
+These files are saves in `eval-libs/el/test-file-reference-tsvs/`, in the project's root.